uktrade/django-copilot/README.md

 #### DATABASES

-To configure the `DATABASES` setting from an RDS JSON object stored in SSM Parameter Store, there are two options.
+To configure the `DATABASES` setting from an RDS JSON object stored in AWS Secrets Manager, there are two options.

-1. Configure the `DATABASES` setting to use a dictionary containing the settings:

-    ```
-    from dbt-copilot-python.database import database_from_env

-    DATABASES = database_from_env("ENVIRONMENT_KEY")
-    ```

-2. Configure the `DATABASES` setting to use a database URL:
+1. Configure the `DATABASES` setting to use a database URL (recommended):

-    Note: This is dependent on the `dj-database-url` package which can be installed via `pip install dj-database-url` or added to your requirements as needed.
+    Note: This is dependent on the `dj-database-url` package which can be installed via `pip install dj-database-url`.

     ```
     import dj_database_url